 Chris Peterson, MIT X Consortium from the V10 version written by Barry Shein formerly of Boston University.
 Bug fixes and Linux support by Carlos A M dos Santos, The XFree86 Project.
+Other improvements by Thomas Dickey, The XFree86 Project.

 XMESSAGE(1) XMESSAGE(1)